hsemple/QGIS_Tutorials/source/attribute_spatial.rst

 |

-**Downloading Data**
+**Downloading and Processing Data**

 1. Download and unzip the  Michigan Counties shapefile in Canvas to a folder on your computer.

 2. Click on this `link <https://www.michigan.gov/coronavirus/stats>`_ to visit the Michigan State Govt website that carries data on Covid-19.